 - It allows them to be seen as individuals who are still capable of making a contribution to society.

 - It gives them a sense of achievement and self-worth.

 - It helps them feel that they are not dependent on help from others and can still do something for themselves.

 - It fights frustration and feelings of futility.

 It can help to put yourself in the other person’s shoes.
 How would you feel if there were things you could do, but weren’t allowed to because someone else had taken over?
 Allowing your loved one to do things for himself or herself when and where possible provides a sense of purpose and can make the person feel less helpless.
 Need some help letting go of some of your caregiver duties and promoting independence in an older adult?
-Contact the care team at Live Free Home Health Care in Central New Hampshire to learn how we can help provide comfort, foster independence, and improve an older person’s quality of life.
+Contact the care team at Live Free Home Health Care, a provider of home care in Belmont and the surrounding communities, to learn how we can help provide comfort, foster independence, and improve an older person’s quality of life.